dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1290: Promoting equity ensures opportunities for all.
+### T1290: Creating an equitable society offers everyone the chance to thrive.

 |Support|
 |---|